-I don’t know about you, store but in the interest of saving time and just plain avoiding the unnecessary use of my mouse, infection I’ve come to learn a few shortcut keys for when I browse the web.
-Luckily the one I use most frequently—Alt+D, discount used to access the address bar—works in both IE and Firefox (my browser of choice).
+I don’t know about you, but in the interest of saving time and just plain avoiding the unnecessary use of my mouse, I’ve come to learn a few shortcut keys for when I browse the web.
+Luckily the one I use most frequently—Alt+D, used to access the address bar—works in both IE and Firefox (my browser of choice).

 Now, I’m all for accessibility and access keys but it gets a little annoying when a technology meant to help becomes a hindrance.
 Case in point, I was on the Opera Website and wanted to type in a different address in the address bar so I hit Alt+D and much to my chagrin, ended up on the Opera Download page before I could even type anything else.
 It took me half a second to realize that this happened because the access key assigned to the Download Menu Item was the letter D. And of course, since access keys in Firefox (and IE) are accessed by pressing the Alt key with the assigned letter, Alt+D brought me to the Download page instead of the Firefox address bar.